efremnikolaus/spring-boot-microservices/README.md

 ### Spring Boot Microservices

 The system aims to automate processes, enhance data management efficiency, and establish a secure platform.
 It focuses on facilitating seamless and accurate online ordering.
-Technologies: Java, Spring Boot, Spring Cloud, Docker, MongoDB, MySQL, Keycloak, Netflix Eureka, Kafka
+Technologies: Java, Spring Boot, Spring Cloud, Docker, MongoDB, MySQL, Keycloak, Netflix Eureka, Kafka.

 ### Running the Application with Docker